 AI SRE Glossary

-Key concepts in AI SRE, production memory, and tribal knowledge capture.
+Key concepts in AI SRE, operational memory, and tribal knowledge capture.

 What is a Self-Learning AI SRE?